polkadot-js/tools/packages/signer-cli/README.md

 Signature>
 ```

 The `Payload` is the hex that needs to be signed.
-Pastign  the hex signature (followed by `Enter`) submit it to the chain.
+Pasting the hex signature (followed by `Enter`) submits it to the chain.

 ## Sign transactions